brandonmack1021/ubuntu-hardening-project/commands.md

 1. Update and Upgrade the System

+- Open Terminal
-- Open Terminal and run these commands to update all packages and remove unnecessary ones.
+- Run the following commands to update and upgrade all packages:

     ```bash
     sudo apt update && sudo apt upgrade -y